Spoiler Free Review: Avengers: Infinity War

 I’ve been struggling with how to write a review of Marvel Studios’ recently released Avengers: Infinity War without giving away the plot.
 That is really tough to do, since the dramatic ending sort of blindsided many of us in the audience.

-However, it certainly lives up to its billing as the “deadliest showdown of all time” and features a villain everyone will love to hate in the monstrous Thanos (Josh Brolin).
+However, it certainly lives up to its billing as the “deadliest showdown of all time”.
+Plus, features a villain everyone will love to hate in the monstrous Thanos (Josh Brolin).
 Thanos is single-mindedly focused on destroying half the occupants of the universe.
 This includes most of the super heroes we’ve come to love, even to the point of hoping they would be around for many more movies and comic book episodes.

 The action veers at a dizzying pace from various dimensions and galaxies to space ships to Wakanda to D.C.
-Viewers need to stay focused to keep up (unless of course you have read every single comic book in the Marvel universe from cover to cover and memorized most of them).
+Viewers need to stay focused to keep up.
+Unless of course you have read every single comic book in the Marvel universe, from cover to cover and memorized most of them.

-We saw a screening at the plush new Alamo Draft House at Toyota Music Factory in Las Colinas.
+We saw a screening at the plush new Alamo Drafthouse at Toyota Music Factory in Las Colinas.
 Also in the audience were several True Fans (most of them had already seen several earlier screenings) who loved every minute of the 156.
 Most would have happily stayed even longer.
 Of course, that could be thanks to the extensive menu at this new Alamo Draft House.
 Plus some very crafty cocktails at the Vetted Well.
 The Alamo Draft House team works hard to make going to the movies—even really long movies– a night to remember!